 Why Your MSP Should Lead Your TBRs

-The typical TBR session with Net Friends incorporates data and intel from multiple sources to support a comprehensive review of your assets and IT environment.
+The typical TBR session with Net Friends incorporates data and business intelligence from multiple sources to support a comprehensive review of your assets and IT environment.
 Plan and budget for hardware refreshes and track recent patches, backups, and updates from a high level.
 We walk customers through their computing platforms and systems to not only support lifecycle management, but also actively identify and address problems that are causing service issues.

 Why Align Your IT with Your Business Goals